AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/user-groups.md

 1. Click the **Add user** button and provide the user's email address.
 Optionally you can also provide a first and last name.

+    * If the user already exists, Admin Console will match the email address and pre-populate the fields.

 1. Click on the plus below the user name fields, and then click the **User groups** tab in the pop-up to select the groups for the user.

    ![Add new user](assets/add-new-user.png)